Basuvaraj/Portfolio/README.md

 # Basavaraj Bellubbi - Portfolio

-Welcome to the portfolio website of **Basavaraj Bellubbi**, a Java Developer, Full Stack Developer, and Data Science Enthusiast.
+Welcome to the portfolio website of **Basavaraj Bellubbi**, a Java Developer, Full Stack Developer.
 This website showcases my skills, projects, certifications, education, and contact information.

 ## Technologies Used
 - HTML